 A fire that destroyed the entire first-base side of the ballpark in January 2014 only strengthened the resolve of team owners and support from the community.
 On April 8, just 95 days after the devastating blaze, the team played their home opener against the Wisconsin Timber Rattlers in front of an enthusiastic crowd of over 7,100.

 Fans remain loyal.
 Sixty-two of the original Whitecaps season-ticket holders maintain that status today.
-And by mid-2020, the team expects to welcome its 11 millionth fan to Fifth Third Ballpark.
+And by mid-2020, the team expects to welcome its 11 millionth fan to LMCU Ballpark.

 Charity begins at home plate